lnxchk/chefdk-fundamentals/scene_04.md

 -

 We want git to start tracking the entire contents of this folder and any content in the subfolders.
-To do that with git you execute the command `git init` in the parent directory you want to start tracking.
+To do that with git you execute the command `git init` in the parent directory of the cookbook you want to start tracking.

 -